nlbse2025/code-comment-classification/README.md

   organization={IEEE}
 }
 ```
-## Folder Structure

-The structure is identical for all programming languages:

-- `input`: The CSV files of the sentences for each category (within a training and testing split). **These are the main files used for classification**.
-See the format of these files below.
-- `project_classes`: CSV files with the list of classes for each software project and corresponding code comments.

 ## Data for Classification

-We provide a CSV file for each programming language (in the `input` folder) where each row represents a sentence (aka an instance), and each sentence contains six columns as follows:
+We provide a [HF dataset](https://huggingface.co/datasets/NLBSE/nlbse25-code-comment-classification).  where each row represents a sentence (aka an instance), and each sentence contains six columns as follows:
 - `comment_sentence_id` is the unique sentence ID;
 - `class` is the class name referring to the source code file where the sentence comes from;
 - `comment_sentence` is the actual sentence string, which is part of a (multi-line) class comment;